 What You Need for Pesto Orzo Salad

-- Pesto: I particularly love this orzo salad with my peppery Arugula Pesto, but it’s also delicious with my nut-free pesto, avocado pesto, or any store-bought pesto of your choice.
+- Pesto: I usually make this with my Arugula Pesto, but it’s also delicious with my Nut-free Pesto, Avocado Pesto, or any store-bought pesto of your choice.

-- Chickpeas: I can’t resist sneaking a little protein into my pasta salads.
-It helps bulk them up and make them suitable for a main dish, if desired.
+- Chickpeas: I can’t resist sneaking a little protein into my pasta salads!
+It helps bulk them up and make them suitable for a main dish.
 I opted for canned chickpeas to make this recipe quick and easy, but feel free to use 1 3/4 cups of chickpeas cooked from dry.

 - Fresh greens: Fresh basil leaves and arugula are absolutely key.
 They bring out the flavor in the pesto and round out the dish with a burst of freshness.
 Don’t skimp here!

-- Vegan feta: This is optional but adds a salty, creaminess to the pasta salad that I truly love.
-Go for a store-bought pesto, or if desired, try my marinated tofu “feta” recipe.
+- Dairy-Free feta: This is optional but adds a salty, creaminess to the pasta salad that I truly love.
+Go for a store-bought pesto, or if desired, try my Marinated Tofu “Feta” Recipe.

-- Cook the orzo according to package instructions.
+- Cook the orzo on the stove according to package instructions.
 Drain and rinse with cold water until the orzo is room temperature.

-- Whisk the pesto and vinegar together in the base of a large bowl until smooth.
+- In the meantime, whisk the pesto and vinegar together in a large bowl.

-- Add the room temperature orzo, tomatoes, and chickpeas and toss to combine.
+- Add the orzo, tomatoes, and chickpeas and toss to combine.
 Add the basil, optional vegan feta cheese, pine nuts, and fresh arugula.
 Fold to combine, then season with salt to taste.

 - Cook the pasta until al dente.
 The quickest way to ruin a pasta salad dish is to overcook the pasta and orzo pasta salads are no exception!
 Most pasta box instructions will provide instructions for cooking the pasta al dente, but if not reduce the cook time by 1-2 minutes.
 The orzo pasta should be tender, but not mushy.
 A bit of firmness should remain.